react-static/react-static/examples/algolia/README.md

-# React-Static - Algolia Example
+# React Static - Algolia Example

-This example is based on the basic version of react-static, but implements a simple Algolia search.
+This example is based on the basic version of React Static, but implements a simple Algolia search.

-Included basic react-static features:
+Included basic React Static features:

 * Babel
 * CSS imports
 * Image imports
 * File imports
-* Automatic Routing
+* Automatic routing

 To get started, run `react-static create` and use the `algolia` template.

 To make the search work you'll need to do the following:

-* Add your Algolia applicationID & adminApiKey to `algolia.js`
+* Add your Algolia `applicationID` & `adminApiKey` to `algolia.js`
-* Add your applicationID & searchOnlyApiKey to `Search.js` container
+* Add your `applicationID` & `searchOnlyApiKey` to `Search.js` container

-Algolia CSS styles are @imported in `app.css`.
+Algolia CSS styles are `@import`ed in `app.css`.